<img loading="lazy" alt="Post List Summary Featured Image" src="https://f.hubspotusercontent30.net/hubfs/3280432/Mobile-App-Accessibility.png">

 Why Adopt WCAG 2.1 Recommendations

-• The California Consumer Privacy Act drafted regulations based on the WCAG 2.1, and it’s the standard there for all sites and vendors
+• State Regulations: The California Consumer Privacy Act (CCPA) references WCAG 2.1 as the standard for accessibility.

 UsableNet